Near New Paris in Elkhart County, Indiana — The American Midwest (Great Lakes)

 "In 1830, Jonathan Wyland and five of his brothers came to Elkhart County from Ohio.
 The brothers entered 640 acres of land and built a mill race and a saw mill.
 The area soon became known as Wyland Mills as they expanded their milling operations to include a four story grist mill in 1835 and a woolens mill in 1840.
 After the death of his wife, Johnathan Wyland sold his holdings to Fredrick Bainter in 1860.
 The area was re-christened Baintertown but was never plotted or recorded.
 In 1898 William Redden purchased the original Wyland Mill, homestead and land.
 The mill continued to operate until 1923 when it could no longer compete against national brands.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 2, 2014, by Duane Hall of Abilene, Texas.
-This page has been viewed 406 times since then and 44 times this year.
+It was originally submitted on April 2, 2014, by Duane Hall of Abilene, Texas.
+This page has been viewed 517 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on April 2, 2014, by Duane Hall of Abilene, Texas.